Excuses

 When I moved to Brady Lake I decided to buy a sewing machine so I could fix my clothes, hem my pants, etc. I made the mistake of telling my mother and sister about it.

 Several days later the mail man delivered a large package wrapped in plain brown paper.
 In it were a bunch of clothes in various stages of damage and disrepair, including a pair of ladies underpants without a crotch, a pair of mens shorts with several burn holes in the rear end, some bras with large holes cut where the nipples should be, and various other items that escape my memory.
-There was also a note from Mom and sister Ruth requesting that I use my new sewing machine and my prowess as a seamstress to repair those items.
+There was also a note from Mom and sister Ruth requesting that I use my new sewing machine and prowess as a seamstress to repair those items.
 I’m sure they thought that since I was only a man untrained in the womanly art of sewing-machine-ship I would just laugh and throw the stuff away.

 Wrong, thinks I. I will fix you guys.
 I went to Kmart, bought some maxi-pads, baby bottle nipples, naugahyde patches, and a few other sewing supplies and decorations.
 I patched the burn holes in the pants with the naugahyde and sewed the rubber nipples into the bras.
 I then made a large button hole in one of the maxipads using the button-holer attachment, and used it to build a crotch into the ladies underwear.
 I tried to use every fancy stitch on the machine to do the repair work.
 Then I sent the whole package back.